-The holiday season is fast approaching, and I’ve been thinking a lot about how content marketers should approach it.
+The holiday season is fast approaching, and I’ve been thinking a lot about how content marketers should handle it.
 After all, this whole year has been unlike anything we’ve experienced before, and there’s no reason to expect the holidays to be any different.
 The same old holiday content marketing strategies that brands have used for years just won’t work.

 But I’ve seen a few clues that, while not a crystal ball, have shaped my expectations for the 2020 holidays.
 And, as usual, I see both opportunities and responsibilities.